TomSmartBishop/avl/docs/motivation.md

     constexpr auto add_set(v2& vec, const v2& other) noexcept -> void;
  ```

 ---

+* (Simple interfaces cont.)
 And I still want to control wheater the compiler should inline a function and also warn the user about unused return types and therefore need one more additional token, sp that my current interface looks like:
  ```[C++]
  //               Trailing return
  //  Inline and       type                           Won't trough an exception